costela/golpa/README.md

 # Go Linear Programming library [![Build Status](https://travis-ci.org/costela/golp.svg)](https://travis-ci.org/costela/golp)

 Golp is a library for moddeling and solving linear programming problems.
-It uses [GLPK](https://www.gnu.org/software/glpk/) for the actual number crunching and offers a slightly higher-level interface for problem modelling relative to the underlying library.
+It uses [lp\_solve](http://lpsolve.sourceforge.net) for the actual number crunching and offers a slightly higher-level interface for problem modelling relative to the underlying library.
 Since the intention is providing a simpler interface, the underlying API is not completely exposed.
 If there are features of the low-level library you'd like to see exposed by golp, please open an issue.

 **Warning**: the API is currently not stable.

 # Dependencies

-You need the libglpk-dev (Debian variants) or glpk-devel (Red Hat variants) package installed in order to be able to compile golp.
+You need the liblpsolve55-dev (Debian variants) or lpsolve-devel (Red Hat variants) package installed in order to be able to compile golp.

 # Installing